petersierra1280/bank-account/README.md

 MONGO_CLUSTER_URL=""
 MONGO_DATABASE_NAME=""
 ```
-Consider that this configuration expects a MongoDB cluster URL since Mongo Atlas was used for deploying the database and avoiding any issues and get rid of dependencies with a MongoDB instance running locally.
+Consider that this configuration expects a MongoDB cluster URL since Mongo Atlas was used for deploying the database, avoiding any issues, and getting rid of dependencies with a MongoDB instance running locally.

 ### Commands available:
 - `npm start`: Starts the application (used for production purposes).